theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_overview_cheatsheet.md

 - **Proof of Ownership:** DSA proves who is the owner of the private key.
 - **Verification without Revelation:** They allow verification of the signature without revealing the private key.

-- **Implementing Knowledge through Code**:
+- **Implementing Concept through Code**:

 ```Rust
 ```

 #### Transaction Mechanics

-**UTXO Concept:** The system operates with the concept of UTXO (unspent transaction outputs), which represents the value that the block possesses and establishes the units that are unspent and spendable.
+**UTXO Concept:** The system operates with the Concept of UTXO (unspent transaction outputs), which represents the value that the block possesses and establishes the units that are unspent and spendable.

 1. **Start:** Begin the transaction process.
 2. **Verify unspent transaction outputs (UTXO):** Check the available UTXOs.